cloudmesh-community/book/chapters/pi/case.md

 To experiment with building an elementary cluster one does not need to have a big budget.
 Such clusters are often dedicated to research tasks and are bound into security protocols that do not allow direct access.
-Instead it is possible to build such a cluster based on Raspberry PI's yourself if you are willing to spend the money or if you have access to PI's that you may loan from your department.
+Instead it is possible to build such a cluster based on Raspberry Pi's yourself if you are willing to spend the money or if you have access to Pi's that you may loan from your department.

 Table [\[T:picluster-partslist\]](#T:picluster-partslist){reference-type="ref"
 reference="T:picluster-partslist"} lists one such possible parts list that will allow you to build a cluster for up to 5 nodes.
-However make sure to buy at least 3 Raspberry PI's with the appropriate memory.
+However make sure to buy at least 3 Raspberry Pi's with the appropriate memory.
 At minimum we recommend you get the 32GB SD card.
 We do not recommend any smaller as otherwise you will run out of memory.
-Additionally, you can add memory and disks on te USB ports.
+Additionally, you can add memory and disks on the USB ports.
 If you attach a HDD, make sure it has an external power supply and do not drive it from the USB power as otherwise the PI becomes unstable.
 A fan is at this time not yet included.